By Fiona McKim

-Yet despite the French beauty behemoth’s reputation travelling as far as the UK, bricks and mortar stores are yet to follow.
+Sephora is known as the place to pick up everything from the best mascara, cult new make up primer or hair mask everyone's talking about.
+Yet despite French beauty behemoth's reputation travelling as far as the UK, bricks and mortar stores are yet to follow.

-Not only that, but in 2018 Sephora stopped shipping to the United Kingdom entirely, meaning unless you had international travel plans (not likely at the minute) you couldn’t get your hands on those juicy Sephora beauty brands.
+Not only that, but in 2018 Sephora stopped shipping to the United Kingdom entirely, meaning unless you have international travel plans (not likely at the minute) it's not easy to get your hands on those juicy Sephora beauty brands.

 Sephora has an excellent reputation for finding and curating little-known and niche brands, but as anyone who has set foot inside on of their stores will tell you, plenty of those brands are available to buy online in the UK too - you just have to know where to look.